Automated Testing Strategy - Enterprise Guide 2025

 Should I use Playwright or Cypress for E2E testing?

 Playwright is a more modern tool with better support for multiple browsers (Chrome, Firefox, Safari, Edge), faster execution, and the ability to test multiple tabs.
 Cypress has an easier API and better integration with the JavaScript ecosystem.
-For new projects, we recommend Playwright.
+For new projects, I recommend Playwright.

 What should my code coverage target be?